khongphaiduc/Managerment-Hotel-/README.md

 # Hotel Manager Booking

-An ASP.NET Core 8 hotel management platform for online room booking and day-to-day hotel operations.
-The application brings guest booking, room availability, front-desk workflows, payments, invoicing, administration, notifications, and reporting into a single web solution.
+Hotel Manager Booking is an ASP.NET Core 8 hotel operations platform for managing the complete guest journey—from room discovery and booking to payment, check-in, check-out, invoicing, and follow-up communication.

+The project combines a customer-facing booking experience with operational workflows for reception staff and hotel administrators.
+Its modular web host also exposes integration endpoints for room, passenger, invoice, amenity, and statistics data.

 ## Demo